VFX Artist Services

 Here is the short of it.
 We match each artist to your project's style and scale, whether that means invisible effects and cleanup for a drama, hero shots for a feature or environment extensions for a series, and we set up them with the post-prod supervisor, the colourist and the CGI team.
 South Africa is attractive for VFX because the DTIC rebates carries an uplift for post-prod completed in-country.
 The favourable South African rand exchange rate means top-tier visual effects at costs well below European or North American rates.
 English is the working language of the industry, so remote reviews with overseas teams run smoothly across the convenient UTC+2 time zone.

 Here is the breakdown.
 South Africa's visual-effects sector has genuine global standing.
 Neill Blomkamp's 'District 9', made in Johannesburg, was an Oscar-nominated showcase of seamless effects work, and the Starz series 'Black Sails' and Ridley Scott's 'Raised by Wolves' at Cape Town Film Studios demanded sustained VFX at scale.
-The Department of Trade, Industry and Competition deliberately encourages productions to finish in-country through the post-prod uplift, and the National Film and Video Foundation supports the wider sector, so VFX capacity continues to deepen.
-Cape Town is the country's primary post-prod hub, with Johannesburg and Durban adding further skill, and film schools and a long-established industry keep feeding skilled artists into the pool.
+The Department of Trade, Industry and Competition deliberately backs shoots to finish in-country through the post-prod uplift, and the National Film and Video Foundation supports the wider sector, so VFX capacity continues to deepen.
+Cape Town is the country's primary post-prod hub, with Johannesburg and Durban adding further skill, and film schools and a long-set up industry keep feeding skilled artists into the pool.

 Here is what that looks like on the ground.
 The UTC+2 SAST time zone overlaps comfortably with European working hours, making South Africa a practical base for the VFX stage of worldwide co-produced projects, and the cost-competitive rand makes ambitious effects work achievable within budget.